 The SSCP needs to include two sections, addressing healthcare professionals and patients, respectively.
 It contains nine sections, and covers diverse aspects including the intended use, indications, contraindications, the device description, alternatives, training, a summary of the clinical evaluation and PMCF, revision history, reference standards, and more.

 Authoring these documents requires strong technical and scientific writing skills, and the ability to present data in an objective manner, targeted to diverse audiences.
 Importantly, the Medical Device Coordination Group (MDCG) guidance requires translations of SSCPs to be included the manufacturer’s Quality Management System (QMS).
 Once the NB has validated the SSCP, the manufacturer needs to translate the SSCP into all relevant EU languages.
 If the Master SSCP was validated in a European language, the manufacturer needs to provide an English translation, which then needs to be provided to the NB within 90 days of the Master SSCP being uploaded.
 After, the NB must then upload this on EUDAMED within 15 days.
 The translated summaries should be available in EUDAMED in the local language prior to the product being distributed for sale.
 The NB does not need to be validated, but does need to be uploaded on EUDAMED within 15 days of receipt from the manufacturer.

 CSOFT Health Sciences offers expertise in authoring and translating SSCPs, by:

-- Providing native, in-country translators with niche expertise in translating medical device documentation to support rapid translations of the SSCPs and allied documents to ensure compliance with EU MDR / IVDR requirements
+- Providing native, in-country translators with specific expertise in translating medical device documentation to support rapid translations of the SSCPs and allied documents to ensure compliance with EU MDR / IVDR requirements.